 Assessment is evidenced by a variety of activities.
 Faculty ensure that syllabi clearly outline course competencies and cSLOs.
-Academic Program Review examines cSLOs and pLOs.
+Academic Program Review examine cSLOs and pSOs.
 Faculty reiterate cSLO projects along with assessment activities and analysis of results to support continuous improvement.
-General education (Institutional) iLOs include Critical and Creative Thinking, Information Literacy, Oral Communication, Written Communication, Quantitative Literacy, Diversity and Global Awareness and SMCC Experience.
-Each is connected to an AAC&U rubric.
-Course student learning outcomes are mapped to iLOs.
-Finally, the iTeachSMART team is focusing on one iLO each year with the goal of conducting assessment activities and evaluating student achievement.
+General education (Institutional) SLOs include Critical and Creative Thinking, Quantitative Analysis, Information Literacy, and Oral and Written Communication.
+Course student learning outcomes are mapped to iSLOs.
+Finally, the iTeachSMART team is working on focusing on one iSLO each year - promoting, conducting assessment activities and evaluating student achievement and faculty utilize both formative and summative assessments.

-Faculty have developed course student learning outcomes for each course using the iTeachSMART guidelines.
-Faculty design an assessment activity for one or more of the SLO's and implement the activity to assess the mastery of each student based on the outcome.
+Faculty have developed course student learning outcomes for each course using the iTeachSMART to track the competency.
+Faculty design an assessment activity for one or more of the SLO's and implement the activity to find the competency of each student based on the outcome.
 Based on the results of the assessment activity faculty may respond by improving the next assessment activity (revising of curriculum material or projects) in order to achieve better student understanding of the SLO.
-Faculty have mapped each SLO in their course to one or more of the institutional general Education Outcomes on the college's.
-Assessment webpage.
+Faculty are asked to curriculum map the SLO to the institutional general Education Outcome in the iTeachSMART worksheet.

 The program review is utilized to make improvements in each program.
 Programs at SMCC are a sequence of prescribed courses that lead to an officially recognized associate degree or certificate.
-An example of this would be our AS degree with an emphasis in Biological Science.
+An example of this would be our AAS degree in Biology.
 Upon successfully completing the courses (curriculum) and meeting other graduation requirements, a student will be awarded an associate's degree.

 SMCC has made the deliberate choice to make academic assessment a faculty developed and faculty driven initiative.
 The goal is to create a positive, productive culture of assessment at the college that supports faculty teaching and student learning- to that end faculty engage in formative and summative assessment.
 During the 5th week of the semester a notice is sent out to all faculty to capture the data regarding student success.
-Faculty are asked to do a quick survey with students to find out what is helping them to be successful and what changes, if any, would help them be more successful in the course.
+Faculty are asked to do a quick survey with students to find out what is helping them to be successful and what changes if any would help them be more successful in the course.
 Faculty then review the responses and make any adjustments if necessary.

-iTeachSMART sends out a summative assessment email at the start of final exam week each semester.
-Faculty are asked to describe what they learned and how they will use that information to improve their course.
-General education courses tend to utilize common summative assessment techniques such as a common question on the final exam.
-In several English courses students complete a writing final and English faculty utilize a common rubric to analyze students' performance.
+Summative assessment is completed and a variety of ways, general education courses tend to utilize common summative assessment techniques such as a common question on the final exam.
+In English courses all students complete a writing final utilizing a common rubric to analyze students' performance.
 Student performance data is collected and analyzed for improvement.
-Other programs utilize a variety of summative assessment techniques such as final projects, final exams, portfolios or reflection pieces which showcases students' cumulative experiences in a course.
+Other programs utilize a variety of summative assessment techniques such as final projects, final exams, portfolios or reflection piece which showcases students' cumulative experiences in a course.